sakeena81/OCT2020-4WEEK/README.md

 3. Users **must** be able to add an employee to the list
 4. Users **must** be able to edit employee information
 5. Users **must** be able to delete an employee
-6. Users **must** be able to filter the list of employees based on their department through a dropdown box / search bar - i.e. HR, Sales etc.
+6. Users **must** be able to filter the list of employees based on their department through a dropdown box / search bar - i.e. HR, Sales etc. ( this is the only requirement I could not do)
 7. You must create separate files for your HTML, JS, CSS etc.

 (I know what you're thinking... **only** seven?)